bitrise-io/devcenter/_articles/tutorials/deploy/bitrise-app-deployment.md

 ## How does it work?

-iOS apps
+### iOS apps

-If you want to distribute your iOS App through Bitrise all you need in your App's Workflow, is an `Xcode Archive` step to generate the iOS app IPA, and a `Deploy to Bitrise.io` step to distribute it.
+To distribute your iOS app and its artifacts through bitrise.io, you will need two steps in your workflow:

+* `Xcode Archive`
+* `Deploy to Bitrise.io`

+`Xcode Archive` generates an .ipa file which can be distributed by the `Deploy to Bitrise.io` with team members or to anyone.

 For Android apps, use the `Gradle Runner` step to generate the APK, and use the `Deploy to Bitrise.io` step to deploy it.